The Chiang Mai Lantern Festival: How I Celebrated Loy Krathong and Yee Peng

 Tips for Celebrating the Chiang Mai Lantern Festival

 - Make sure you book your accommodation well in advance as this festival brings in people from all over the world.
-You can search some of the best deals on hotels and B&Bs in Chiang Mai here.
+You can search some of the best deals on hotels, bed and breakfasts and hostels in Chiang Mai here.

 - You can purchase floating and flying lanterns from street vendors in Chiang Mai.
 Please make sure you purchase the ones that are made of eco-friendly materials.

 - Make sure you know exactly which dates in November the lantern festival during the year you are planning to go as it changes every year.